olm3ca/Galaxy-Chromebook/README.md

-# Samsung Galaxy Chromebook: PRODUCT(RED) Hackbook
+# Samsung Galaxy Chromebook: PRODUCT(RED) Multiboot Hackbook
 All the red without the product!
 Install guide for multibooting Mac OS, Linux, ChromeOS and more.

 |      |       |